kaiwan/cquats/README.md

-CQuATS - C QA ToolSet project
+CQuATS - C Quality Assurance ToolSet project

 CQuATS is a management system that aims to collect heterogeneous code safety and security analysers/tools (primarily for 'C' code), bringing them together into a coherent, easy-to-use system.

-Categories:
+You can also think of it as an "automation-UI" kind of tool.

+It allows a 'C' developer to easily setup code analysis, etc tools to run over his/her codebase / binaries.
+Categories it covers:
   Static Analysers
   Dynamic Analysers
   Profilers